PureMVC/puremvc-as3-demo-flex-weborb-login/Services/readme.txt

 --------------------------------------------------------------------------

+1. Make your sure you have installed the latest version of WebORB for PHP.
+For any help check out the instructions on " Getting Started with Flex and WebORB for PHP" http://www.themidnightcoders.com/weborb/php/gettingstarted.htm
-Copy all files located in folder named "php" into {yourWebORBInstallationFolder}/Weborb/Services/
+2. Copy all files located in folder named "Services" into {yourWebORBInstallationFolder}/Weborb/Services/ The class named LoginFacade.php is acting as a Facade using the future version of PureMVC for PHP.